morgankeys/mcp_espn_ff/architecture.md

 Design a small, modular server that seamlessly handles authentication.

 ## Authentication
-There should also be a tool that will open a browser and allow the user to sign in.
+There should also be a method that will open a browser and allow the user to sign in.
 Once the user has signed in, the server should automatically grab the correct cookie credentials and save them to a database.
 - **ESPN Credential names**: `espn_s2`, `SWID`

 ### Credential database
-The serve should use a simple SQLite database to securely store credentials and secrets.
-In this way the server should be able to store credentials for multiple accounts.
+The server should use a simple SQLite database to securely store credentials and secrets.
+In this way, the server should be able to store credentials for multiple accounts.

 Example db row:
 - uuid